Pilsen awaits Father Kapaun’s return

 Bina moved to Pilsen when she was 9 years old.
 It was the same summer Father Kapaun died in the prison camps in Korea.

-“It’s been a long year waiting for him, been seventy years that I’ve been waiting for him to come home,” said Bina.
+“It’s been a long year waiting for him, been 70 years that I’ve been waiting for him to come home,” said Bina.

 Bina said a lot of people have been booking last-minute tours at the Father Kapaun Museum.